top1944/duckuments/docs/17_setup/1_6_duckiebot_initialization.md

 ## Setting up wireless network configuration

-XXX This part is to be tested
+XXX This part should not be necessary anymore

 The Duckiebot is configured by default to connect to a wireless network with SSID `duckietown`.
 If that is not your SSID then you will need to change the